eosrio/hyperion-docs/docs/providers/install/docker.md

 Feel free to change configurations as you like.
 All configurations files are located in `hyperion/config` or `nodeos/leap/config`.

-For more details, please refer to the [Hyperion Configuration Section](../setup/hyperion_configuration.md).
+For more details, please refer to the [Hyperion Configuration Section :fontawesome-solid-arrow-right-long:](../setup/hyperion_configuration.md).

 <br>